chmccarthy/pangenome-pipelines/README.md

 ## Requirements

-Each analysis in McCarthy & Fitzpatrick (in revision) was performed using a HPC with a PBS scheduler.
-As such, these pipelines are intended for
+Each analysis in McCarthy & Fitzpatrick (in revision) using these pipelines was performed on a HPC cluster with a PBS scheduler.
+These pipelines have also been tested in other Linux and macOS environments.

 - Python
   - Biopython